envisioning/vocab/vocab/world-model.md

 ---
 category: ARCH, CORE
+generality:
+- 0.88
+- 0.865
+- 0.85
+- 0.835
+- 0.82
+- 0.805
+- 0.79
 slug: world-model
 summary: Internal representation that an AI system uses to simulate the environment it operates in, enabling prediction and decision-making based on those simulations.
 title: World Model
 ---